junqing-zhang/junqing-zhang.github.io/_pages/research-group.md

 {% include toc %}

+I am affiliated to the Advanced Networks Research Group at University of Liverpool.
+Our group has six academic staff and has strong expertise in the area of wireless communication, wireless security, trust, information theory, artificial intelligence applications in communications, signal processing for communications, 5G, embedded system designs.
+We very welcome research collaborations and visits.

 I am always looking for excellent PhD students, post-doc, and visiting researchers.
+All our research is carried out by exploiting the wireless channels for  innovative applications.
+The three topics that I am particularly interested are
+* Key generation from wireless channels
+* Radio frequency fingerprinting identification
+* Device free wireless sensing
+If you are interested, please drop me an email (junqing.zhang at liverpool.ac.uk) with you CV.

 # Opening
 I have an opening in the area of Safeguarding Autonomous Systems, Key Generation for Mobile Ad Hoc Networks.
 Please find more information at [link](https://www.liverpool.ac.uk/study/postgraduate-research/studentships/key-generation-for-mobile-ad-hoc-networks/){:target="_blank"} The application deadline is 31 January, 2020.